theintern/intern/docs/configuration.md

        "plugins": [ "tests/plugins/bar.js" ]
    }
    ```
-2. **Resource arrays in "node" or "browser" ("plugins", "reporters", "require", "suites"), are added to the corresponding resource arrays in the base config.** For example, if the base config has:
+2. **Resource arrays in "node" or "browser" ("plugins", "reporters", "suites"), are added to the corresponding resource arrays in the base config.** For example, if the base config has:
    ```js
    "suites": [ "tests/unit/foo.js" ]
    ```